 Make sure to consult your eye doctor before undertaking any of these treatments.

-Because nocturnal lagophthalmos sometimes signals an underlying condition, it is especially important to contact Dr. Inns at Eye Trends in Conroe for a proper diagnosis and to receive prompt treatment.
+Because nocturnal lagophthalmos sometimes signals an underlying condition, it is especially important to contact at Eye Trends in Conroe for a proper diagnosis and to receive prompt treatment.
 If nocturnal lagophthalmos is left untreated for an extended period, patients risk seriously damaging their eyes and vision.